vippsas/vipps-drupal/README.md

 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/plugins-ext/drupal/). 💥

 <!-- END_COMMENT -->

+Offer Vipps as a payment method on your Drupal website.

 All development is happening via [issue queue on drupal.org][Issue queue].
 See the [Contribution](#contribution) and [Support](#support) sections
 below for more information.